 WATCH: Chicago sees first significant snowfall of season

-Chicago's Department of Streets and Sanitation deployed 287 snow vehicles to respond to snow Tuesday evening and into the morning.
-Salt spreaders focused on keeping the city's arterial routes and Lake Shore Drive passable until about 6:30 a.m.
-They then turned to residential streets.
+Chicago's Department of Streets and Sanitation has deployed 287 snow vehicles to respond to snow Tuesday evening and into the morning.
+Salt spreaders will focus on keeping the city's arterial routes and Lake Shore Drive passable until the snow stops.